Types Of Dementia And Their Symptoms

 Causes

 Experts aren't certain about the causes of Lewy body dementia, but it seems that there are risk factors.
 Having a family member with the disease or other specific health conditions, like Parkinson's disease or REM sleep behavior disorder, makes it more likely.
-When caused by Parkinson's, this type of dementia may be also called Parkinson's dementia.
+When caused by Parkinson's, dementia with Lewy bodies may be also called Parkinson's dementia.

 Symptoms

 This type of dementia is more likely to cause hallucinations early on compared to other types.
 It can cause visual hallucinations, as well as hearing or smelling things that aren't there.
 Lewy body dementia may also cause attention problems and trouble staying awake throughout the day.
-Memory issues might not appear until later, as the disease progresses.
+Other symptoms of dementia with Lewy bodies, such as memory loss, might not appear until later, as the disease progresses.

 Reversible dementia is a disorder that causes dementia symptoms, but can be cured with treatment.